adriangb/scikeras/docs/source/notebooks/DataTransformers.md

 ## 6. Multi-output class_weight

 In this example, we will use `dataset_transformer` to support multi-output class weights.
-We will re-use our `MultiOutputTransformer` from our previous example to split the output, then we will create `sample_weights` from `class_weight`
+We will re-use our `MultiOutputTransformer` from our previous example to split the output, then we will create `sample_weight` from `class_weight`.

 ```python
 from collections import defaultdict